top of page

 A Dr. Mario match usually consists of a best 3-out-of-5 game format, but due to time constraints, the qualifying rounds of THE DrMC will be single game matches.
 The qualifying rounds of THE DrMC will use Level 11/MED Speed (48 viruses) settings.

-Pool Winners
+Immunity Pool

-At-Large
+At-Large Qualifiers

 Seeding points